binarybottle/optimize_layouts/keyboard_study/README_keyboards.md

   and the remaining 10 keys have much lower comfort scores than the top 14 keys.)
   Use multi-objective optimization (MOO, with Engram-6 scoring objectives -- see below) to find a Pareto front of equally viable, 14-letter/key layout candidates.
-    1. To parallelize the branch-and-bound, depth-first search: constrain the most frequent letter to the two strongest keys (JK) while constraining the next 3 letters to the remaining 13 of the top 14 keys.
+    1. To parallelize the exhaustive search: constrain the most frequent letter to the two strongest keys (JK) while constraining the next 3 letters to the remaining 13 of the top 14 keys.
        Create a configuration file for each of the (3,432) possible arrangements of 4 in 14.